iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Conclusion

 We have presented intra-block FCTN (iFCTN), an (un)folding-free reformulation of the fully connected tensor network decomposition.
 By decomposing the tensor factors into matrix factors with the KR product, iFCTN eliminates the expensive auxiliary subnetworks reconstruction that burdens standard FCTN.
 When applied to the TC problem, the proposed PAM algorithm exhibits provable convergence, along with favorable reconstruction accuracy and robust performance.
 Extensive experiments on public data show that iFCTN delivers state-of-the-art recovery results.

 {\bf Limitations.} Similar to CP, TR, and FCTN decompositions \cite{kolda2009tensor, TR, FCTN}, the proposed iFCTN decomposition faces a difficult rank-selection problem.
-In the future, we will develop principled strategies for rank determination and extend iFCTN to online, large-scale, and higher-order scenarios.
+In the future, we will develop principled strategies for rank determination and extend iFCTN to online and large-scale scenarios.